tassioplima/automation-java-gradle/README.md

 ./gradlew test --tests "Tests"
 ```

-You can run with different devices like iOS and Android using properties on the cli execution:
+You can run with different devices like iOS and Android using properties when running this cli:

 Android: